austozi/selfhosted/bookstack/README.md

 ## Security

 First, read the upstream project's [security guide](https://www.bookstackapp.com/docs/admin/security/).
-The following notes describe adaptations for the [SWAG container](https://github.com/linuxserver/docker-swag) as the reverse proxy.
+The following notes describe the adaptations using the [SWAG container](https://github.com/linuxserver/docker-swag) as the reverse proxy.

 1. To set up fail2ban to block brute-force login attempts, add the following line to the .env file: